Halide Edip Adivar Turkpidya 4

 Role in the Balkan War: During this tumultuous period, she served as a nurse in hospitals set up by the Teâli-i Nisvân Society.

-Association with Mustafa Kemal Atatürk: The occupation of Izmir in 1919 saw Halide Edip Adıvar delivering impassioned speeches, rallying for the National Movement.
+Association with Mustafa Kemal Atatürk: The occupation of Izmir in 1919 saw Halide Edip Adıvar delivering impassioned speeches, and rallying for the National Movement.
 Her strong association with Mustafa Kemal Atatürk, the founder of modern Turkey, began around this period.
 Their professional relationship was characterized by mutual respect and intense intellectual exchanges.

 Works of Halide Edip Adıvar